This post contains affiliated links. Please read my disclosure page.

 Porcelain Enamel Non Toxic Bakeware

 Porcelain Enamel is cast iron with an enamel coating.
-There are some concerns about lead and cadmium leaching into food with enamel bakeware since enamel is made of clay.
+It is one of the non-reactive materials for cookware and bakeware just like glass.
+However, there are some concerns about lead and cadmium leaching into food with enamel bakeware since enamel is made of clay.
 Therefore, I would only purchase porcelain enamel bakeware from reputable, well established company and make sure there is no lead and cadmium in their bakeware.
-Porcelain Enamel is one of the most non-reactive material for cookware and bakeware just like glass or ceramic.
-Therefore, porcelain bakeware can be used for acidic dish or long duration cooking.
-It will be great for tomato sauce pasta bake or turkey oven roast.

 Le Creuset is French company who makes quality cookware.
 Their cookware quality is amazing and people keep Le Crueset pieces for generations.
 Their cookware is in compliance with rigid California Proposition 65 limits for accessible lead and cadmium.
 Their test results shows that no lead or cadmium has been found inside of their cookware and only a trace amount outside of their cookware.
 Cadmium is used for coloration purposes in achieving bright exterior colors such as red, oranges or yellow.
-Dune and Palm colors do not contain cadmium.
-Their enamelled cast iron dutch ovens, French ovens or round braisers are great for acidic or long time cooking dishes such as lasagna or meat roast.
+Dune and Palm colors do not contain cadmium according to Le Creuset.
+Their enamelled cast iron dutch ovens, French ovens or round braisers are great for acidic dishes such as lasagna or meat roast.

 Lodge also makes porcelain enamel cookware and bakeware similar to Le Creuset.
 However, their bakeware is so much affordable than Le Creuset.
 Their products are also in compliance with strict California Proposition 65 limits for accessible lead and cadmium.
 I own both Le Creuset and Lodge porcelain enamel dutch oven.
 They both work very well and I love them.